The Mechanics of Spacetime - A Solid Mechanics Perspective on the Theory of General Relativity: Discussion

 Imposing the nearly static field condition allowed us to ignore the kinetic energy term in the fabric's Lagrangian.
 It also let us assume specific bending kinematics that minimize the membrane energy of the fabric and, in \Sref{ssec:membrane-energy}, we showed that such kinematics result in zero membrane energy.
 Without the condition of nearly static fields, we will need to take into account the kinetic and membrane energies of the fabric and also consider a more complex deformation state.
 One possible simplification would be to concentrate on the condition without bending (away from static gravitational fields), and derive a closed-form result for the fabric's Lagrangian.
 This is the condition under which we would study gravitational waves as discussed in \Sref{ssec:wave-equation}.
 The mathematical complexities resulting in the general non-static fields case will probably require the use of numerical techniques.

 Focusing on deriving the fabric's Lagrangian outside of inclusions was a useful simplification so the $\e_{00,kk}$ term in \Eref{eq:ricci} could be eliminated.
-In the case of inclusions, the term $\e_{00,kk}$ in \Eref{eq:ricci} appears to yield an additional Lagrangian term that is analogous to the energy-matter Lagrangian term $\LM$ in the generalized Einstein-Hilbert action $\SEH = \int (R/2\kappa + \LM)\sqrt{|g|}\dif x^4$.
-We sketch the idea below and leave the detailed analysis for future research.
+In the case of inclusions, this term contributes to an additional Lagrangian term that is analogous to the energy-matter Lagrangian term $\LM$ in the generalized Einstein-Hilbert action $\SEH = \int (R/2\kappa + \LM)\sqrt{|g|}\dif x^4$.
+The detailed analysis of the fabric's behavior within inclusions will be presented in a subsequent paper.